awsdocs/aws-systems-manager-user-guide/doc_source/automation-working-targets.md

     --target-maps full_path_to_file/file_name.json
 ```

-You can also download the file from an S3 bucket, as long as you have permission to read data from the bucket\.
-Use the following command format:
+You can also download the file from an Amazon Simple Storage Service \(Amazon S3\) bucket, as long as you have permission to read data from the bucket\.
+Use the following command format\.

 ```
 aws ssm start-automation-execution \